thomasdavis/blah/SIMPLE_README.md

 ---

-So onto where I'd like to explore integrating with Vercel's new compute.

 BLAH allows to set a default provider or a provider per tool.
 By default the provider is just set to "local", which means all orchestration and proxying of tool requests are done locally.

 Though obviously a lot of people are looking towards hosting their tools/MCP servers for many reasons e.g. they don't have enough local resources to run the compute locally